Globally subanalytic arc-symmetric sets: Introduction

 Throughout this paper we shall denote by $\AR(\R^n)$ the class of globally subanalytic arc-symmetric subsets of $\R^n$.
 This class includes, in particular, the arc-symmetric semialgebraic subsets of $\R^n$ (introduced by Kurdyka \cite{Ku}).
-Our main goal here is to show that certain fundamental analytic and geometric properties of the latter class can be generalized to $\AR(\R^n)$.
-This is the content of Sections~\ref{sec:global-smoothing} and~\ref{sec:ASGS-sets} of the paper.
-In fact, as shown in Section~\ref{sec:ASGS-sets}, many of the arguments of \cite{Ku} can be easily generalized to the globally subanalytic setting, thanks to a special representation of globally subanalytic sets developed in Section~\ref{sec:global-smoothing}.

-Our Theorem~\ref{thm:global-smooth} gives a positive answer, for globally subanalytic sets, to a long-standing question in subanalytic geometry.
-Namely, it shows that a globally subanalytic set can be realized as the image of a semianalytic set by a finite composite of global blowings-up.
-This result, in turn, relies on reduction of maximum fibre dimension of a generically finite complex analytic map around a compact set, proved in Section~\ref{sec:fib-red}.
-This is a rather delicate point, because as shown by examples of Bierstone and Parusi{\'n}ski \cite{BP}, in general, an analytic map does not admit such a reduction without the compactness assumption.
+The geometry of semialgebraic arc-symmetric sets is well understood by now.
+In fact, it turns out that they are precisely the zero loci of semialgebraic arc-analytic functions.
+The elegant theory of semialgebraic arc-symmetric sets and arc-analytic functions provides a natural real counterpart of algebraic geometry over an algebraically closed field (see \cite{Ku, BM2, KP, AS1, AS2, KK} and the references therein).